 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

-Lorex and Eufy are both popular brands in the security camera industry for different reasons.
-Lorex is best known for providing competitively priced wired camera systems which are ideal for large homes and small to medium sized businesses.
-While Eufy focuses more on the consumer or retail market, with a range of wireless cameras that are easy to install.
+Lorex and Eufy are popular brands in the security camera industry.
+Lorex is best known for providing competitively priced wired camera systems.
+These are ideal for large homes and small-to-medium-sized businesses.

 High-End Wire Free Security Camera Head to Head